Join me!

 These Printable Canning Labels are the Essential Party Dress for Your Jam!

 Shouldn’t the label you add to a jar of homemade jam or pickles look as beautiful as the tasty treat inside?
 I’m a big believer in presentation and think that dressing up a jar of jelly with a pretty label is well worth it, if even for your own enjoyment.
-But if you choose to mark your homemade creation with a Sharpie for home use, there is no doubt in my mind that these canning labels will become indispensable when gift giving.
+But if you choose to mark your homemade creation with a Sharpie for home use, there is no doubt in my mind that these printable canning labels will become indispensable when gift-giving.

 Printable Canning Labels

 I’m sure that you make far more than you can ever consume.
 If you have a plum tree, peaches, or bees, you certainly can’t eat every last drop of sweet goodness that comes from your garden.
 Even if you are purchasing farm-fresh produce, it makes sense just to can a bunch and share them with others.
-Homemade preserves make for welcome hostess and teacher gifts, and they are handy to have available when entertaining.
-I know that, as a jam-maker, I get a heck of a lot more dinner invites when I have a fresh batch of jam that I’m raving about.

-Over the years I have created a number of designs for printable labels and I have them all available for free download.
+Over the years, I have created a number of designs for printable labels, and I have them all available for free download.
 You simply have to print them and cut them out.
-Then you can dress your culinary creations for gift giving.
+Then you can dress your culinary creations for gift-giving.
 You can see all of the different templates at the end of the DIY instructions.

 I like to add the labels to the top of the jar, on the Mason jar snap lid.
-This way there is no sticky glue mess to clean up when reusing the jar.
+This way, there is no sticky glue mess to clean up when reusing the jar.
 These circular designs come in both 2″ and 2.5″ sizes that are perfect for regular-mouth jars and wide-mouth jars, respectively.

 Print them on full-sheet labels and cut them out with a craft punch if you plan to do many of them.
 The materials are inexpensive and handy to have if you can year after year.
-This will also make quick work of large batches for wedding favors or other events.
+This will also make quick work of large batches for wedding favours or other events.

-Printable Canning Labels to Dress Up Your JamMake it!
+Printable Canning Labels to Dress Up Your Jam

 2. Use a 2″ or a 2.5″ hole punch (available at craft stores or online) to cut out each label, or if you don’t want to invest in one of those fancy tools, cut by hand with sharp scissors.